Lokasunder-s/HR-PowerBI-Dashboard/README.md

 # HR-PowerBI-Dashboard
 Gain actionable insights into workforce retention and turnover trends with our comprehensive HR attrition analysis dashboard.
+"HR analytics project to understand workforce better and make smarter decisions using Excel, Power Query, and Power BI to clean up and explore data, focusing on attrition (when employees leave).
+This dashboard shows employee numbers, attrition rates, and more.
+Looking at things like age, departments, and job satisfaction to find out what affects attrition.
+Understanding these factors to improve how to keep employees happy and make an organization stronger."
 ![image](https://github.com/Lokasunder-s/HR-PowerBI-Dashboard/assets/154940528/c9ef89c0-0e28-4a50-b3df-ebbf29d492ef)

 ## Data sourse